 Quick inner navigation:

 Cryptocurrencies such are digital currencies that are used to pay for various goods and services.
 Cryptocurrencies work in the very same way as paper money with a few key differences.
 Unlike the use of paper money, crypto eliminates the need for a third party during transactions.

 Everywhere I go, Bitcoins among other cryptocurrencies have become the talk of the town.
 It is commonly assumed that cryptocurrencies are the future of money as they offer more transparency in a transaction process.
 Additionally, they eliminate the need for third parties who make transactions expensive.

 If you are walking with a few dollars in your pocket, you must be probably having them in your wallet.
 The wallet helps you to easily account for the money while at the same time offering protection against wear and tear as well as displacement.

-In a similar manner that I need a physical wallet to protect my dollars from various risks; I also need a hardware wallet to protect my Bitcoins against various security threats.
-Hardware wallets are physical devices created to keep my cryptocurrencies such as Bitcoins safe.
+In a similar manner that I need a physical wallet to protect my dollars from various risks; I also need a hardware wallet to protect my crypto coins against various security threats.
+Hardware wallets are physical devices created to keep my cryptocurrencies safe.

 All you need to know about hardware wallets

 What is a hardware wallet and what hardware wallet means?

 Hardware is the physical component of a computer system; it is the physical aspect of computers, telecommunications, and other devices.
 A hardware wallet is a USB device detailed with a closed security system that contains a user’s private keys.